nbdc-datahub/hbcd-docs/docs/instruments/processing/mr-derivs-quickstart.md

 ### BIBSNet

 [BIBSNet](https://bibsnet.readthedocs.io/en/latest/) is an automated brain segmentation pipeline that generates Freesurfer-compatible labels.
 Brain volume estimates for segmented regions of interest (ROIs) (in native T1w/T2w space) is available in `*_space-<T1w|T2w>_desc-aseg_volumes.tsv`.
-For a complete list of HBCD derivative outputs, see the ([sMRI derivatives summary](../mri/smri.md#bibsnet)).
+See [here](../mri/smri.md#bibsnet) for a complete list of HBCD derivative outputs.

 ### XCP-D